okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### Bugs fixed in 2023.01.2

-* Requests made with an empty Origin header returned an HTTP 500 error response.
+* Requests made with an empty Origin header returned an error response.
 (OKTA-449621)

 * An error occurred if a request was made to the `/authorize` endpoint of a custom authorization server and the `prompt` parameter value was set to `enroll_authenticator`.
 (OKTA-552063)